Skip to main content

 • Keep a scrub brush or sponge in the shower or bath and give the surfaces a quick scrub if you notice any dirt or grime.

-In addition to daily upkeep, regular cleaning of your shower or bathtub will ensure it stays fresh.
+In addition to daily shower maintenance, regular cleaning of your bathing space will ensure it stays fresh.
 Once a week, spray your bath or shower surface using a mild store-bought cleaning spray or a solution of distilled white vinegar diluted with water.
 Use a sponge or a soft cloth to wipe the walls and floor dry, repeating as necessary.
 Many modern baths and showers are made from nonporous acrylic and are infused with an antimicrobial agent that resists mold and mildew growth.
 While these newer units are very easy to clean, older baths and showers, especially those made with porcelain or ceramic tile, may require more effort to clean, as scrubbing the grout lines can often be challenging.

 Other Weekly Cleaning Tips: